 Name Change and Official Records.
-Diplomas are issued in the legal last, first and middle name of record at the time the degree was awarded.
+Diplomas are issued in

+the legal last, first and middle name of record at the time the degree was awarded.

 The college will issue official transcripts in the legal last, first and middle name of record at the time the transcript is requested.
-Individuals who wish to have a new legal name reflected in their official record with the college must submit to the Student Records Office a copy or government-issued photo identification bearing their former name, current government-issued photo identification bearing their new legal name and either of the following documents: 1) a copy of his or her social security card; or 2) a copy of a court order granting the name change.
+Individuals who wish to have a new legal name reflected in their official record with the college must submit to the Student Records Office a copy or government-issued photo identification bearing their new legal name and either of the following documents: 1) a copy of his or her social security card; or 2) a copy of a court order granting the name change.
 The current legal last, first and middle name will be displayed as the name on the official transcript and the former legal last, first and middle name will be displayed as the Other Name.
 Students may petition for exceptions to this policy.